Automotive Technician Certificate

 - Maintenance and Repair Assistant

-This program is a great fit for people who:- Like solving problems and figuring things out
+This program is a great fit for people who:

-- Like to be productive (Many jobs in this industry are piece rate pay, meaning the more jobs you complete, the more you earn.)
+- Are interested in performance-based pay (many jobs in this industry are piece rate pay, meaning the more jobs you complete, the more you earn)

 - Love working on cars and want to turn that passion into a profession